NWalker4483/TrackAtSea/README.md

 1) Locally via python virtual environment
 2) Docker via https://hub.docker.com/r/emichris/seahawk

+> Please note that Seahawk has been developed and tested on Python 3.7

 #### Preparing the ENV

 You may skip this step if your developmental environment is already setup